 Sleep in Oakhurst

 Thirteen miles from Fish Camp is the more bustling town of Oakhurst, which has national chain hotels and restaurants for those looking for familiar sights.
 It has art galleries, bookstores and gold panning activities.
+Swing by the Yosemite Sierra Visitors Bureau for up-to-date info on park conditions; in summer, a park ranger is on hand to answer questions.

 5. Tioga Pass Entrance